Scroll through my feed on Pinterest and you would think that tons of bloggers are rolling in money, free travel and products.

 And I gotta say, it can really get a blogger down.

 Don’t get me wrong, I LOVE blogging.
 Love it.
 And yes, I do make an income from passive sources, courses and freelance work.
-But it took me a long time to get to where I am now and still, I wouldn’t say I am making thousands of dollars every single month and honestly, I work a hell of a lot more than I ever did at any corporate job I have ever had.
+But it took me a long time to get to where I am now.
+I am finally making thousands of dollars every single month and honestly, I work a hell of a lot more than I ever did at any corporate job I have ever had.
+Of course, the incentive to work harder is there too.

 If you have a blog and you think you are alone in your thoughts, this is for you.
 I want you to know that when you are feeling like a failure and want to quit, other people have felt that way too and have pushed their way through their insecurities and doubt.